Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 }
 ```

-To keep our app as secure as possible, we are going to use dotenv, and keep our environment variable safe.
+To keep our app as secure as possible, we are going to use dotenv and keep our environment variable safe.
 To do so, install dotenv package:

 ```bash
 npm install dotenv
 ```

-This will instantly add "dotenv": "^16.4.5" in dependencies
+This will instantly add "dotenv": "^16.4.5" in the dependencies

 ```json
 "dependencies": {